Center for a New American Security: Research and initiatives

 In 2010, the center developed its cyber security project was co-chaired by Bob Kahn, John Michael McConnell, Joseph Nye and Peter Schwartz.
 In February 2011, CNAS argued in The Hill that "increased federal attention to cybersecurity makes good sense," but "lawmakers must ensure that the U.S. government does not spend aimlessly on cybersecurity."

 CNAS has suggested that one way to contain future military costs would be to move heavy army units into the Army National Guard and Army Reserve.
 Still, military officials have responded that the governors would rather have light units that are better suited to their emergency needs.

 The CNAS has been actively involved in examining the implications of advanced technologies on future military conflicts, such as a potential conflict between Taiwan and China.
 In 2024, CNAS ran a war-gaming experiment, suggesting that underwater drones and increased autonomy in drone operations could play a critical role in shaping the dynamics of such a conflict.
 It also recommended the Quadrilateral Security Dialogue to collaborate more on joint exercises, interoperability, intelligence sharing, logistics, defense technology development and arms sales.
 In 2024, CNAS reported some weaknesses of the US Space Force.

 Papers for the Next President Series

 In May 2016, CNAS launched its Papers for the Next President series which it said would assist the next president and his team in crafting a strong, pragmatic, and principled national security agenda.
 The series explores the critical regions and topics that the next president will need to address early in his tenure and includes actionable recommendations designed to be implemented during the first few months of 2017.
 Since its inception, CNAS has released 12 reports on topics including U.S.-Russia Relations, transatlantic security cooperation in the Asia-Pacific, and U.S. strategy in the Middle East.

+Next Generation National Security Leaders Fellowship

+CNAS established the Next Generation National Security Leaders Fellowship in 2009, selecting an inaugural class for a program focused on national security policy and leadership development.
+In 2018, the program was renamed the Shawn Brimley Next Generation National Security Leaders Fellowship in honor of CNAS founding member Shawn Brimley.